 It is hard to beat University of Minnesota - Twin Cities if you wish to pursue Agricultural Economics & Business as a major.
 Agricultural business majors from University of Minnesota - Twin Cities earn a boost of about 7.7% above the typical income of agricultural economics & business graduates.
 This school is among the largest schools in Minnesota.

 It's difficult to beat Kansas State University if you want to pursue Agricultural Economics & Business as a major.
 Graduates from the Agricultural Economics & Business major at Kansas State University get 6.5% more than the standard college grad in this field.
 Prefer a sizable student body?
 This school has over 20,000 students on campus.

 Iowa State University is a good choice for students pursuing an Agricultural Economics & Business degree.
-Agricultural business majors from Iowa State University receive an earnings boost of approximately 5.8% over the average earnings of agricultural economics & business majors.
+After getting their bachelor's degree, Agricultural Business students generally earn around $40,312 at the beginning of their careers.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 It is hard to find a better school than Northwest Missouri State University if you want to study Agricultural Economics & Business.
 Students who enjoy a more slow-paced life will appreciate Northwest Missouri State University's location in the small town of Maryville, Missouri.